Lynn Evers Obituary - NE | Beatrice Daily Sun

 Lynn Clark Evers

 Funeral services will be held at 10:30 a.m. on Friday, October 30, 2020 at Emmanuel Lutheran Church of rural Beatrice with Pastor Chuck Bentjen and Pastor Eric Spruth-Janssen officiating.
 A family prayer service will be at 10:15 a.m. on Friday at the church.
 Social distancing will be observed and masks are required at the church.
 Burial will be at the Evergreen Home Cemetery of Beatrice.
-The body will lie in state at the Fox Funeral Home on Thursday from 1:00 p.m. until 8:00 p.m. and then one hour preceding the service at the church on Friday.
+The body will lie in state one hour preceding the service at the church on Friday.
 A memorial has been established to Mosaic Beatrice Campus with Vivian Schuster and Irene Busboom in charge.